Ron Rocco: China

 with dancer, choreographer Mel Wong and his dance company.
 During that time Mel invited me to visit him in Hong Kong, while he was an artist in residence in that city.
 Although fascinated by the prospect of visiting Hong Kong, at that time the visit was not possible.
 From that point on a deep regret at missing this opportunity began to develop.
 I promised myself I would not miss the next opportunity when one developed.

 In 2011, such an invitation was offered and in keeping with my promise I came to Hong Kong.
 During that visit, on the suggestion of a friend, I took a ferry to Zhuhai, China.
 It is no exaggeration to say my interest in relocating to Zhuhai was like love at first sight."

 Once in China new possibilities appeared.
 Rocco completed a master's study in Spatial Design at the University of St. Joseph in Macau, and in his thesis he discusses the developments of this period.
 Key to this was an interest in teaching.
-Rocco says he reflected on the words of Joseph Beuys when Beuys said, “Teaching is my greatest work of art…the rest is the waste product, a demonstration.
+Rocco says he reflected on the words of Joseph Beuys when Beuys said, "Teaching is my greatest work of art…the rest is the waste product, a demonstration.
 If you want to express yourself you must present something tangible.
-But after awhile this has only the function of a historic document.
-Objects aren’t very important any more.
-I want to get to the origin of matter, to the thought behind it.”
+But after a while this has only the function of a historic document.
+Objects aren't very important any more.
+I want to get to the origin of matter, to the thought behind it."
 (Artforum magazine interview with Willoughby Sharp in 1969).
-"Beuys saw the role of an artist as a teacher or shaman who could guide society in a new direction.”
+"Beuys saw the role of an artist as a teacher or shaman who could guide society in a new direction."
 (Sotheby's catalog, 1992).

-To Rocco, it was clear Beuys chose the classroom as his canvas in orchestrating an open forum for intellectual exchange and frequently applied “philosophical concepts to his pedagogical practice.”
+To Rocco, it was clear Beuys chose the classroom as his canvas in orchestrating an open forum for intellectual exchange and frequently applied "philosophical concepts to his pedagogical practice."
 (Beuys).
 Rocco began teaching in China, combining art concepts with other interests in guiding his students to further their future success.
 In 2014, Rocco met and began working with a local architect, Josh Wu, consulting on several projects Wu was engaged in.
 Since then, they have together completed several architectural projects in Zhuhai, which include the interior design of the G Flowers store in the city's Gongbei district, an exterior and interior redevelopment of a building for the Contemporary Music Institute in Beishan, and most notably the redesign of a 400 year old ancestral hall in the same Beishan village for the Chengchuan Art Gallery.